Nenkai/NenTools.ImGui/README.md

 ### Step 3: NenTools.ImGui.Generator

-The framework has a `NenTools.ImGui.Generator` project.
+The solution has a `NenTools.ImGui.Generator` project.
 Compile and run it, the first argument to the folder should be the path to the `generated` folder.

 Once you run it, you will have `ImGui.cs`, `IImGui.cs` and `ImGuiMethods.cs` files in that project's `generated` folder.
-They will be in their distinct folders ready to copy to the actual framework folder.
+They will be in their distinct folders ready to copy to the actual solution folder.

 If you are updating bindings you may need to diff changes and provide polyfills if needed.